rsksmart/RSKIPs/IPs/RSKIP178.md

 Adding new fields to the RSK header increases the bandwidth consumption of light nodes.
 To avoid adding a new field to the RSK block header, the heavyblocks are packed together with uncles in the *difficultyContributors* field.
 This makes sense semantically as both uncles and heavyblocks have similar roles in the protocol: contribute to the cumulative difficulty of the block.

-#### Limiting the number of confirmation Heavyblocks
+#### Limiting the number of heavyblocks

-There are two reasons for the maximum number of heavyblocks referenced in in *difficultyContributors* to higher than 1.
+There are two reasons to have more than one heavyblock referenced in the *difficultyContributors* field:

 1. To accept heavyblocks from Bitcoin forks, in that case that more than one Bitcoin-like blocks are created in the same RSK block interval.
 However, this case would be rare.
 Most Bitcoin-forks have the same block average interval as Bitcoin, therefore the risk of many heavyblocks being queued is extremely low.
 2. To accept transferring proof of work from Bitcoin to RSK in case RSK merge-mining is paused due to a network health problem.
 In that case, it's possible that confirmation heavyblocks accumulate during a certain period, and therefore they are enqueued to be added to RSK blocks, and RSK blocks needs to be able to process them as fast as possible.
 However, accepting old confirmation heavyblocks can also be a vector of attack, for example, if there is a certain Bitcoin fork that RSK miners are not aware of, and this fork is producing blocks, then selfish RSK fork may try to reference hundreds of past confirmation heavyblocks from this hypothetical fork, and reorganize the RSK blockchain.
 Therefore this RSKIP requires RSK block timestamps to be close to confirmation heavyblock timestamps also.